 Fork tender roasted acorn squash stuffed with savory and sweet flavors of sausage, sweet potato, apple, onions and a touch of marsala wine.
-Stuffed acorn squash are a healthy, flavorful and filling fall themed meal!
+Sausage stuffed acorn squash are a healthy, flavorful and filling Fall themed meal!

 - Wholesome food goodness